cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Actions can be passed down/up as many levels as desired.

-When passing actions as as just their names to be invoked with the `sendAction(actionName)` in the receiver component, each call to `sendAction` will only reach the closest component in the hierarchy.
+When passing actions as just strings with their names to be invoked with the `sendAction(actionName)` in the receiver component, each call to `sendAction` will only reach the closest component in the hierarchy.
 This means that when the logic to be executed lives a few layers up from where the event that triggers it is fired, each one of the intermediate components has to define an action to capture and re-thorw the